DPloved/EFCSC/README.md

 # About EFCSC Dataset

-We have now exposed the validation dataset and the test dataset, which can be downloaded in "".
+We have now exposed the validation dataset and the test dataset, which can be downloaded in "data".